 For example, First-Class Package® service can only be used for packages under 15.999 oz; anything over the weight limit must be shipped with Priority Mail® service.
 And domestic Regional Rate Boxes A and B have 15 and 20 lbs limits respectively.

 Measure the length, width, and height of the package.
 Dimensional (DIM) weight may also apply to your packaging.
-DIM weight is determined by multiplying a package's length, width, and height and applying a volumetric divisor.1 DIM weight = (L X W X H)/194.
+DIM weight is determined by multiplying a package's length, width, and height and applying a volumetric divisor.1 DIM weight = Length X Width X Height ÷ 194.

-How is USPS® streamlining the automated package verification process?
-Expand Collapse FAQ question
+How did USPS streamline the automated package verification process?

 We've invested in new technologies that automatically detect and correct package postage overpayments or underpayments, bringing USPS in line with industry standards.